State of Saxony (1945–1952): History

 In 1945, the state of Saxony was re-formed within the Soviet occupation zone, consisting of the former Free State of Saxony and the areas of the Prussian province of Lower Silesia west of the Oder-Neisse border (Upper Lusatia), with a total area of 17,004 km.
 The Saxon areas east of the Oder-Neisse line were lost to Polish People's Republic.

-At the beginning of May 1945 the Ulbricht group made up of members of the NKFD and KPD, was responsible for Saxony began its political work in Dresden under Anton Ackerman, organizations such as Domowina were reestablished.
+At the beginning of May 1945 the Ulbricht group made up of members of the NKFD and KPD, was responsible for Saxony began its political work in Dresden under Anton Ackermann, organizations such as Domowina were reestablished.
 The state associations of the SPD and the KPD carried out forced unification to form the SED before the zone-wide merger on April 22, 1946.
 The first advisory meeting of the provisional state assembly took place in May 1946.
 The focus of the consultation was the preparation of law on the expropriation of companies without compensation and the creation of state owned companies.

 The first election of the Saxon state parliament took place on October 20, 1946, where in Saxony the SED won 49.11% of the vote and 59 seats, the LDPD won 24.71% of the vote and 30 seats, the CDU won 23.30% of the vote and 28 seats, and the VdgB won 1.74% of the vote and 2 seats.
 Other political party's won 1.14% of the vote and 1 seat.
 During the election Rudolf Friedrichs was elected as the first minister-president of the state of Saxony in the German Democratic Republic, and on February 28, 1947, the state constitution would be passed.